Prime Minister of Italy: History

 The office was first established in 1848 in Italy's predecessor state, the Kingdom of Sardinia—although it was not mentioned in its constitution, the Albertine Statute.
-From 1848 to 1861, ten prime ministers governed the Kingdom, most of them being right-wing politicians.

 Historical Right and Historical Left

 After the unification of Italy and the establishment of the kingdom, the procedure did not change.
-In fact, the candidate for office was appointed by the King and presided over a very unstable political system.
+In fact, the candidate for office was appointed by the king and presided over a very unstable political system.
 The first prime minister was Camillo Benso di Cavour, who was appointed on 23 March 1861, but he died on 6 June the same year.
 From 1861 to 1911, Historical Right and Historical Left prime ministers alternatively governed the country.

+According to the letter of the Statuto Albertino, the prime minister and other ministers were politically responsible to the king and legally responsible to Parliament.
+With time, it became all but impossible for a king to appoint a government entirely of his own choosing or keep it in office against the will of Parliament.
+As a result, in practice the prime minister was now both politically and legally responsible to Parliament, and had to maintain its confidence to stay in office.

 One of the most famous and influential prime ministers of this period was Francesco Crispi, a left-wing patriot and statesman, the first head of the government from Southern Italy.
 He led the country for six years from 1887 until 1891 and again from 1893 until 1896.
 Crispi was internationally famous and often mentioned along with world statesmen such as Otto von Bismarck, William Ewart Gladstone and Salisbury.

 Originally an enlightened Italian patriot and democrat liberal, Crispi went on to become a bellicose authoritarian prime minister, ally and admirer of Bismarck.
 His career ended amid controversy and failure due to becoming involved in a major banking scandal and subsequently fell from power in 1896 after a devastating colonial defeat in Ethiopia.
 He is often seen as a precursor of the fascist dictator Benito Mussolini.